millalaurikkala/finnish-cancer-clustering/readme.md

-In this folder, the supplementary files used to produce the results of the article 'On Cluster Structures of Finnish Cancer Incidence Data' by Huhtinen et al. (2025) are provided.
+In this folder, the supplementary files used to produce the results of the article 'On Cluster Structures of Finnish Cancer Incidence Data' (2025) are provided.
 The contents and structure of the folder are as
 follows:

 (i) 'cancer_registry_incidence_data.xlsx' contains the incidence data that is then analyzed in the article.
 The data